Malaya21/Bootstrap/introduction.md

 </html>
 ```

-This code includes the necessary Bootstrap CSS and JavaScript files from a CDN, allowing you to use Bootstrap's features in your web page.
+This code includes the necessary Bootstrap CSS files from a CDN, allowing you to use Bootstrap's features in your web page.
 ## Advantages of Using Bootstrap CDN vs. Locally

 ### Using Bootstrap CDN